Baby communication happens along several channels, including those of sight and touch.

 • They give special emphasis to words by speaking them in isolation (“Ball!”)

-• And, if they are English-speakers, they may also position target words at the end of a sentence (“Look at the BALL!”)
+• And, if they are English-speakers, they may also exaggerate the articulation of certain vowel sounds and position target words at the end of a sentence (“Look at the BALL!”)

 Moms do it.
 Dads do it.
 Kids do it.
 People lacking experience with babies do it (Fernald et al 1989; Jacobson et al 1983).